-The next Friday the 13th is Friday, November 13, 2020.
-Why is this day often associated with bad luck?
+Ready for Friday the 13th?
+Well, November 13, 2020 is considered the lucky (or unlucky?) day.
+Why exactly is this day often associated with good or bad luck?
 What is the meaning of Friday the 13th and how did this superstition even begin?
 Find out—and enjoy fun freaky facts!

 Friday the 13th occurs one to three times each year.
 In many countries around the world, this date is considered unlucky and tied to misfortunate events.